 NOTE: If you are in a drug management program, you may not be able to change plans.
-See Chapter 5, Section G3, page 122 for information about drug management programs.
+Refer to Chapter 5, Section G3, page 128 for information about drug management programs.

 B. How to end your membership in our plan